brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-15-class-naming-convention-reverse-domain.md

----
-layout: post
-title: Class naming convention, Reverse domain
+# Class naming convention, Reverse domain
----

 Well, there are still questions that we consider understood and took no further discussion.
 Today, a friend asked me why most people use the reverse domain name for class package naming convention; `com.oinam.util.MyClass`.